 General Hospital, Anywhere, RI

 As a volunteer my initial responsibilities included patient transport, bringing samples to the laboratory, assisting nurses in preparing patients' rooms, and making patients feel welcomed.
 As time progressed, the doctors and staff saw may desire to learn, and I was allowed to spend most of the time observing.
 I observed everything from stitches to treating suicide attempts.
-This experience awakened my desire to be a physician, which has stayed with me since.
+This experience awakened my desire to become a physician, which has stayed with me since.
+It also prompted me to seek experience as a clinical research assistant and inspired me to take courses with a public health focus.

 This section offers you an opportunity to tell us more about yourself, your academic interests, and the reasons you aspire to a career in the health professions.